nus-cs2030s/2324-s2/docs/35-logger.md

 But, `map` allows us to only apply the function to the value.
 What should we do to the log messages?
 Since the given lambda returns an int, it is not sufficient to tell us what message we want to add to the log.

-To fix this, we will need to pass in a lambda expression that takes in an integer, but return us a pair of integer and a string, in other words, return us a `Loggable`.
+To fix this, we will need to pass in a lambda expression that takes in an integer but returns us a pair of an integer and a string.
+In other words, it returns us a `Loggable`.
 We call our new method `flatMap`.

 ```Java
   Loggable flatMap(Transformer<Integer,Loggable> transformer) {